Mottie/Jatt/README.markdown

-     metadata    : 'class',               // attribute that contains the metadata, use "false" (no quotes) to disable the metadata. activate    : 'mouseenter focusin',  // how tooltip is activated deactivate  : 'mouseleave focusout', // how tooltip is deactivated
+     metadata    : 'class',               // attribute that contains the metadata, use "false" (no quotes) to disable the metadata. activate    : 'mouseenter focusin',  // how tooltip is activated deactivate  : 'mouseleave focusout', // how tooltip is deactivated cacheData   : true,                  // Cache data obtained from external pages, set to false if the data is dynamic.

      // Messages
      loading        : 'Loading...',       // Message shown while content is loading